inventwo/ioBroker.autodarts/README.md

 <!--
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- (skvarel) Improved: Connection handling now uses `info.connection` and clearly marks the adapter as offline when the Autodarts Board Manager is not reachable (including better timeout/ECONNRESET handling).
+- (skvarel) Changed: Reduced log noise when the board is offline – only one warning is logged when the connection is lost, subsequent timeouts are written as debug messages.
+- (skvarel) Improved: Minor tweaks to the HELP & FAQ tab texts and configuration descriptions.

 ### 0.6.2 (2025-12-29)
 - (skvarel) Improved: Settings page reworked to use three tabs (`OPTIONS`, `MAPPINGS` and `HELP & FAQ`) for better clarity.